sillevl/course-databases/data-exchange-formats/xml.md

 </text>
 ```

-Create markup for virtually every type of information
-Enabling to create entirely new markup languages for describing any type of data
+XML enables you to create markup for virtually every type of information.
+This enables you to create a new markup language for describing any type of date.
+XML is used to create data formats for:

-Mathematical formulas, software configuration, music, news, …
+* Mathematical formulas
+* Software configuration
+* Music
+* News
+* …

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>